hazeedhrshd/City-Bike-Rentals-Analysis/README.md

 The repository is organized as follows:

-- `City Bike Rentals`: file containing the Tableau workbook.
+- `City Bike Rentals.twb`: file containing the Tableau workbook.

 ## Usage